Best red light therapy for skin: Benefits and what you can expect

 To notice even subtle effects, you’ll likely need to use your red light therapy device consistently for an extended period.
 That’s why, during our tests, we focused on real-world performance rather than just technical specifications.

-We tested each device for a few months, mostly during nightly routines or post-workouts, focusing on its build and usability.
-This allowed us to determine whether it’s easy to include the device in everyday routines and use it consistently.
+We tested each device for a few months, mostly during night or morning skincare routines, focusing on its build and usability.
+This allowed us to determine whether it's easy to include the device in everyday routines and use it consistently.
 It was also necessary to analyze wavelengths and features to determine whether they may have any impact in the long run.
 Lastly, we also considered the device’s portability and ease of setup, ensuring that each device is a simple at-home solution.

 Omnilux Contour Face